 Traveling by air with diabetes implies going through airport security screenings with all your medical supplies.
 Flying with an insulin pump is quite common, and TSA agents are aware of your rights as a diabetic traveler.

-Before departure, you’re recommended (but not compelled) to fill out a TSA notification card for individuals with disabilities and medical conditions, specifying you have diabetes, and wear an insulin pump.
+Before departure, you’re recommended (but not compelled) to fill out a diabetes travel letter or a TSA notification card for individuals with disabilities and medical conditions, specifying you have diabetes and wear an insulin pump.

 But let's delve a bit further into the topic and see exactly what the situation is regarding insulin pumps at the airport.